Hugh Eliot (explorer): Life in Bristol

 Like his business partner, Robert Thorne, Eliot was a member of Bristol's civic elite.
 In 1500, Eliot was granted a 10-year farm (a type of lease) of prise wines (a type of tax on wine).
 The impost was collected in Bristol, as in other ports, on behalf of the Crown.
 In September 1500 Eliot was elected to serve as one of the two sheriffs of Bristol for the coming year, a post that was typically reserved for those who had been members of the town council for several years.

 Eliot continued his regular commerce throughout the period of the exploration voyages.
 He is cited as one of the merchants who laded goods on the Bonaventure of Bristol in March 1500 for a voyage from Lisbon to Bristol.
 In 1502 'Hugh Eliott' is recorded, along with William Thorne, as the purser on the Augustine of Bristol carrying wine from Bordeaux to Bristol.
 The surviving Bristol customs account for 1503/4 refers to goods he imported or exported to Andalusia, Algarve and Ireland worth £164.
 This included goods dispatched on the Matthew of Bristol, which had been employed by John Cabot on his 1497 expedition.
 In March 1505 Eliot imported Bay salt from the well-known saltpans of Brouage in Gascony.
 Further details of his trade are lost with the loss of so many of Bristol's customs accounts.

 In the early 1500s, Eliot's apprentices included Thomas Howell, who would later become one of England's richest cloth merchants.
 Howell's own mercantile accounts show that Eliot owed him a substantial sum of money.
 Still owing in 1522, by 1528 Howell thought that the debt was probably uncollectable.

 In 1510 Eliot was sued by a former business partner, John Vaughan, in Bristol's Staple Court for a variety of unpaid debts.
-Another action in the Staple Court reveals the that the two men had formally been co-owners of a ship called the John.
+Another action in the Staple Court reveals that the two men had formally been co-owners of a ship called the John.
 Vaughan later sued Eliot for payment of another old debt, which led Eliot to petitioning the Lord Chancellor, Cardinal Thomas Wolsey, for redress, c.1516-18.
 Eliot is recorded exporting woollen cloth from Bristol in 1517 through and importing fish from Ireland in 1525 and exporting grain.
 Margaret Condon and Evan Jones (University of Bristol), claim to have 'certain' evidence that Eliot survived until at least the mid 1530s and remained commercially active in Bristol.